emqx/cloud-docs/en_US/data_integration/http_server.md

    - **Method**: Select `POST` for the HTTP request method.

-   - **URL Path**: It is possible to set up a separate request path for the action, which will be appended to the url configuration of the connector to form the full URL address.
-Templates with variables can be used in this option.
-You need to first define the relevant variable in the rule SQL, for example, `“select clientid as device_id”`.
-After that, you can use the variable `“${device_id}”` in the URL path of the HTTP action.
+   - **URL Path**: You can configure a separate request path for the action, which will be appended to the connector's URL configuration to create the complete URL.
+This option allows the use of templates with variables.
+First, define the relevant variable in the rule SQL, such as `select clientid as device_id`.
+You can then incorporate the variable `${device_id}` in the URL path of the HTTP action.

    - **Headers**: The action can have its own request headers set, or use the connector's configured headers directly.